 Once children have settled into school life, we will begin our daily phonics sessions, where we use the Letters and Sounds scheme of work.
 All children will have a library book to share at home.
 All children will have sound flashcards to practice new sounds at home when we begin phase 2 of the Letters and Sounds scheme.
 To further support knowledge of and a love of reading we welcome parents to share lots of stories and rhymes with children – we would love to know what you have been reading at home – you can write the stories you share in your reading record book.

-PE in Class F
+PE and Forest School in Class F

 In Class F we use child interests to support and expand our learning, therefore our topics can change and develop unexpectedly to follow these key interests.
 We often focus on celebrations and seasons throughout the year, which will be taught through play in the environment and planned small group sessions.